ankraft/ACME-oneM2M-CSE-mkdocs/docs/plugins/PluginAPI.md

 ```

-The phases of the plugin lifecycle are implemented as methods within the plugin class, each decorated with specific decorators provided by the `PluginManager`.
+The phases of the plugin lifecycle are implemented as methods within the plugin class, each decorated with specific decorators provided by the [PluginManager](https://api.acmecse.net/acme.helpers.PluginManager.PluginManager.html){target="_new"}.
 A plugin can implement none, some, or all of the lifecycle methods.

 Plugins run in the same thread as the main CSE process, so be careful not to block the main thread within plugin methods.
 If you need to perform long-running tasks, consider using separate threads or asynchronous programming techniques.